PhoenixIndustries/phoenixblog/site/content/terms-of-use.md

 Manjaro Linux uses several trademarks from different projects.
 Their rights are not overruled by our license and stay intact.

+* Manjaro Linux, copyright © 2019 Manjaro GmbH & Co.
+KG
 * Manjaro Linux, copyright © 2011-2018 Philip Müller and the Manjaro Developers
+* Manjaro is a registed trademark of Manjaro GmbH & Co.
+KG; Manjaro Community is licensed to use the trade mark with given terms.
 * Arch Linux, copyright © 2002-2018 Judd Vinet and Aaron Griffin
 * GNOME is licensed under the GNOME Foundation's License Agreement
 * KDE® and the K Desktop Environment® logo are registered trademarks of KDE e.V.